BlakePro/xml-query-find/README.md

   </a>
 </p>

-Find easily nodes in xml by dot notation and return with function powers
+Easily Find nodes in XML by dot notation and return with powers

 ## 👉🏻 Features
   * Easy parsing by dot
   * Find in arrays
-  * Typed for results
+  * Typed results
-  * Power with functions
+  * Results with powers

 ## 👉🏻 Installation